Our Services

 -

-The first step is to contact your Primary Care Physician and have them send a referral directly to our clinic for speech/language, cognitive-linguistic, and/or swallowing evaluation.
+The first step is to contact your Primary Care Physician and have them send a referral directly to our clinic for speech/language, cognitive-linguistic, swallowing/feeding, and/or physical therapy evaluation.
 Once our clinic receives the referral, we will give you a call to schedule.

 If you are a self-pay patient, contact our office or complete an inquiry form and we will be in touch to discuss your needs.